EntrustCorporation/draft-composite-kem/draft-ounsworth-pq-composite-kem.md

 ## KEM Combiner

-This document uses directly the KEM Combiner defined in {{I-D.ounsworth-cfrg-kem-combiners}} and therefore inherits all of its security considerations, which the authors believe have all been addressed in the concrete choices for both explicit and generic composites.
+This document uses directly the KEM Combiner defined in {{I-D.ounsworth-cfrg-kem-combiners}} and therefore inherits all of its security considerations, which the authors believe have all been addressed in the concrete choices for explicit composites.

 <!-- End of Security Considerations section -->